miklevin/MikeLev.in/_posts/2024-11-11-how-to-train-your-llm.md

 ## Core Development Priorities
 ### Link-Graph Integration
-With the link-graph into the web framework pronto.
+Get the link-graph into the web framework pronto.
 Short circuit some perfect world processes you would like.
 You are building a lot of perfect components, like the nature of the queries it will be using.
 I've solved the stickiest problems there.
 Revel in the joy of putting that to use.

 ### Minimal Viable Interface
 So it's building menus for input and it's creating folders for output.